Mouhamed-git/udacity-project-1/README.md

 # udacity-project

-This repository would contain all project of Udacity’s School of Cloud Computing
+This repository would contain project1 of Udacity’s School of Cloud Computing